ipsos-org/ipsosorg/README.md

-# Ipsosboard
+# IPSOS and Electron
-Branch for building IPSOS as desktop and mobile application.
+Branch for building IPSOS as desktop and mobile application using Electron and Cordova.